3 Cheap German Comfort Meals I Always Come Back To When Life Feels Overwhelming

 One thing I’ve noticed since moving to the US is how much modern cooking can start to feel like another performance.

+Protein hacks and superfoods.
 Complicated meal prep systems.
+Perfect Pinterest dinners.

+And meanwhile people are exhausted.
 My grandma never thought about “optimizing” food.
-She just cooked simple meals from simple ingredients and fed people.
+She just cooked simple meals from simple ingredients and fed people and that was enough.

 1. Milchreis — German Rice Pudding

-This is probably the ultimate German comfort food.
+“Milchreis” is probably the most ultimate German comfort food.
+Every German kid knows “Milchreis” or “Milchnudeln”.

 My mom used to make it when I was sad, sick, tired, or just having a bad day.
 Even now, as an adult with two kids and a completely different life on another continent, it still instantly feels like home.
+And it´s absolutely ridiculously simple, I even feel a little bit embarassed to even show it here, haha 😀

-Honestly, the nicest part is that while it cooks, you can actually sit down for a second.
+You basically throw milk, rice, a little sugar, and a pinch of salt into a pot and let it simmer slowly and that´s it.
+No complicated steps and no standing in the kitchen for an hour.
+The nicest part is that while it cooks, you can actually sit down for a second.
 Read a book.
 Drink tea.
 Fold laundry.
 Or just stare out the window and breathe.

-Recipe for Milchreis (rice pudding): combine 250g rice, 1 liter almond milk (or dairy milk), a pinch of salt, and a bit of sugar.
+Combine 250g rice, 1 liter almond milk (or dairy milk), a pinch of salt, and a bit of sugar.
 Cook until creamy and soft.
 For the topping, mix 4 tablespoons of sugar with 1 teaspoon of cinnamon and sprinkle generously over the warm rice pudding.
 Optionally, add fresh cherries or other fresh fruits on top for extra flavor.

 2. Cauliflower Potato Soup

 This is one of those meals that proves cheap food does not have to feel depressing.
+This potatoe soup is warm, filling, cozy, and made from very basic ingredients:

 potatoes, cauliflower, onions, broth, salt, pepper.

 My grandma did this automatically.
 The kitchen never became a disaster because she cleaned in tiny steps throughout the day instead of letting chaos pile up.
+That habit alone makes my evenings feel calmer.
+I still eat this soup with a little splash of Maggi sometimes, which Germans will understand immediately.

 A German friend brought us a huge bottle when we were homesick and now every soup tastes a little more like home.

-Recipe for a comforting cauliflower potato soup: combine 400g cauliflower florets, 250g potatoes, and 1 liter of milk (or almond milk) with a pinch of nutmeg.
+Combine 400g cauliflower florets, 250g potatoes, and 1 liter of milk (or almond milk) with a pinch of nutmeg.
 Add 1 finely chopped onion and 1 vegetable stock cube for depth of flavor.
 Let everything simmer until the vegetables are soft, then thicken slightly with a bit of flour if needed.
 Blend until smooth and creamy.
 Serve with crispy bread or croutons on top for a cozy, budget-friendly comfort meal.

 3. German Pasta Salad